-- The design attempts to restrict the operations that Danger can perform by using types, specifically the RIO type wrapper around IO.
-The author of Danger can subvert this though by simply writing arbitrary IO actions and using unsafePerformIO :: IO a -> a to execute them as pure functions. - The design also relies on Danger not being able to access the UnsafeRIO constructor.
+- The design also relies on Danger not being able to access the UnsafeRIO constructor.
 Unfortunately Template Haskell can be used to subvert module boundaries and so could be used to gain access to this constructor. - There is no way to place restrictions on the modules that Danger can import.
 This gives the author of Danger a very large attack surface, essentially any package currently installed on the system.
 Should any of these packages have a vulnerability, then the Danger module can exploit it.

 Safe Haskell prevents all these attacks.
-This is done by compiling the RIO module with the Safe (page 518) or Trustworthy (page 518) flag and compiling Danger with the Safe (page 518) flag.
+This is done by compiling the RIO module with the Safe (page 537) or Trustworthy (page 537) flag and compiling Danger with the Safe (page 537) flag.
 We explain each below.

-The use of Safe (page 518) to compile Danger restricts the features of Haskell that can be used to a safe subset (page 512).
+The use of Safe (page 537) to compile Danger restricts the features of Haskell that can be used to a safe subset (page 531).
 This includes disallowing unsafePerformIO, Template Haskell, pure FFI functions, RULES and restricting the operation of Overlapping Instances.
-The Safe (page 518) flag also restricts the modules can be imported by Danger to only those that are considered trusted.
-Trusted modules are those compiled with Safe (page 518), where GHC provides a mechanical guarantee that the code is safe.
-Or those modules compiled with Trustworthy (page 518), where the module author claims that the module is Safe.
+The Safe (page 537) flag also restricts the modules can be imported by Danger to only those that are considered trusted.
+Trusted modules are those compiled with Safe (page 537), where GHC provides a mechanical guarantee that the code is safe.
+Or those modules compiled with Trustworthy (page 537), where the module author claims that the module is Safe.

-This is why the RIO module is compiled with Safe (page 518) or Trustworthy (page 518)>, to allow the Danger module to import it.
-The Trustworthy (page 518) flag doesn't place any restrictions on the module like Safe (page 518) does (expect to restrict overlapping instances to safe overlapping instances (page 513)).
+This is why the RIO module is compiled with Safe (page 537) or Trustworthy (page 537)>, to allow the Danger module to import it.
+The Trustworthy (page 537) flag doesn't place any restrictions on the module like Safe (page 537) does (expect to restrict overlapping instances to safe overlapping instances (page 532)).
 Instead the module author claims that while code may use unsafe features internally, it only exposes an API that can used in a safe manner.

-However, the unrestricted use of Trustworthy (page 518) is a problem as an arbitrary module can use it to mark themselves as trusted, yet Trustworthy (page 518) doesn't offer any guarantees about the module, unlike Safe (page 518).
-To control the use of trustworthy modules it is recommended to use the -fpackage-trust (page 519) flag.
+However, the unrestricted use of Trustworthy (page 537) is a problem as an arbitrary module can use it to mark themselves as trusted, yet Trustworthy (page 537) doesn't offer any guarantees about the module, unlike Safe (page 537).
+To control the use of trustworthy modules it is recommended to use the -fpackage-trust (page 537) flag.
 This flag adds an extra requirement to the trust check for trustworthy modules.
-It requires that for a trustworthy modules to be considered trusted, and allowed to be used in Safe (page 518) compiled code, the client C compiling the code must tell GHC that they trust the package the trustworthy module resides in.
-This is essentially a way of for C to say, while this package contains trustworthy modules that can be used by untrusted modules compiled with Safe (page 518), I trust the author(s) of this package and trust the modules only expose a safe API.
+It requires that for a trustworthy modules to be considered trusted, and allowed to be used in Safe (page 537) compiled code, the client C compiling the code must tell GHC that they trust the package the trustworthy module resides in.
+This is essentially a way of for C to say, while this package contains trustworthy modules that can be used by untrusted modules compiled with Safe (page 537), I trust the author(s) of this package and trust the modules only expose a safe API.
 The trust of a package can be changed at any time, so if a vulnerability found in a package, C can declare that package untrusted so that any future compilation against that package would fail.
-For a more detailed overview of this mechanism see Trust and Safe Haskell Modes (page 515).
+For a more detailed overview of this mechanism see Trust and Safe Haskell Modes (page 533).

-In the example, Danger can import module RIO because RIO is compiled with Safe (page 518).
+In the example, Danger can import module RIO because RIO is compiled with Safe (page 537).
 Thus, Danger can make use of the rioReadFile and rioWriteFile functions to access permitted file names.
 The main application then imports both RIO and Danger.
 To run the plugin, it calls RIO.runRIO Danger.runMe within the IO monad.
 The application is safe in the knowledge that the only IO to ensue will be to files whose paths were approved by the pathOK test.